All Episodes

 Many of my dogs occasionally like to munch on donkey poo.

-Like, what's the donkey poo uh food all about?
+Like, what's the donkey poo food all about?

-In fact, um uh I used to live in a different place, and we were on a farm, it was like a 200-acre farm, and my border collie at the time would love looking for donkey poop, and he would turn his back on it and roll in the ground and get donkey poop all over him.
+And my Border Collie at the time would love looking for donkey poop and he would turn his back on it and roll in the ground and get donkey poop all over him.

 I think it's kind of similar to like cats and catnip.

-Um but since we're on like health and nutrition, I wanted to bring up um vaccines because most people that take their dog to a vet and really care for their dog and want the best for their dog, they're actually over-vaccinating their dog and giving him way too many vaccines.
+But since we're on like health and nutrition, I wanted to bring up vaccines because most people that take their dog to a vet and really care for their dog and want the best for their dog, they're actually over-vaccinating their dog and giving him way too many vaccines.

 Yeah, this is something I want to ask you.